ismail-memon-123/agentic_ai_assign_4/README.md

 python index_utils.py
 ```

-The application prompts for a question
+The application prompts for a question or you can enter question as second argument.
+Other option is using the run_questions.sh
+shell script and provide a text file of questions (one on each line) as input, and it will go through all the questions one by one.

 ```
 Question: